rogernogueraplanesas/irradiare-app/docs/eurostat-guide.md

 ---

 ## Process sequence
-Brief description of E-REDES data lifecycle:
+Brief description of INE data lifecycle:

   1. The *Table of Contents (TOC)* is downloaded.
 It provides a textual representation of Eurostat navigation tree and information on datasets and tables available on the Eurostat website and via the API.
 The TOC is obtained in **.txt format** via API from [API - Detailed guidelines - Catalogue API - TOC](https://ec.europa.eu/eurostat/api/dissemination/catalogue/toc/txt?lang=en).